buchanan-edwards/angular-jsend/README.md

 Specifies a function that is called whenever a `jsend` promise is rejected.
 The callback function will be called with two arguments (`config`, `response`) where `config` is the configuration object that was used to generate the request and `response` is the entire JSend response object.
 The `status` property of the response object will be set to either `"fail"` or `"error"`.

+#### Alert Error Handler

+For debugging, or plain lazyness, you can specify a default alert error handler by simply passing the string `"alert"` to the `setErrorCallback` configuration function like this: `jsendProvider.setErrorCallback('alert');`.
+The method, URL, and response will be presented in a browser alert popup.

 ### Service API

 The `jsend` service can be injected into your own services or controllers.
 It is a function (not an object or instance) that creates a set of methods when called.
 These methods are all bound to the URL created by the `jsend` function.